JCSDA/spack-stack/doc/source/Platforms.rst

    spack config add "packages:all:providers:mpi:[openmpi@4.1.4]" spack config add "packages:all:compiler:[apple-clang@13.1.6]"

-7. Edit the main config file for the environment and adjust the compiler matrix to match the compilers for macOS, as above:
+7. If applicable (depends on the environment), edit the main config file for the environment and adjust the compiler matrix to match the compilers for macOS, as above:

 .. code-block:: console